darzouras/darzouras-gridsome-site/content/pages/now.md

 ## Professionally

-Building TONS of websites for [160over90](https://160over90.com)- at least a dozen since I started there in May 2017.
+Building TONS of websites for [160over90](https://160over90.com)- over a dozen since I started there in May 2017.
 I also help assess web projects built across the 160over90 digital teams for accessibility.
-Doing a little bit of web design when the creative team is strained.
-Working from home for the foreseeable future.
+I get to do a little bit of web design when the creative team is strained.
+I've enjoyed working from home through quarantine but it'll be time to go back to the office soon.

 ### Recent launches